Russ Gibb: Teaching

-Disk jockey
+Disc jockey

 Gibb started his broadcast career as a weekend TV floor manager at WWJ-TV in Detroit.
 He did some weekend disc jockey work for WBRB in Mount Clemens, Michigan.
 Then, he worked at WKMH.

 Gibb worked as a disk jockey at WKNR-FM, when the station was transitioning from a Top 40 format to a hard rock format.
 His on air nickname was "Uncle Russ".
 On October 12, 1969, a caller to his show told Gibb about the "Paul is dead" rumor and its clues.
 The rumor had been circulating sporadically for two years, but had not yet attracted much attention.
 Gibb and other callers discussed the rumor on the air for the next hour.
 Two days after the WKNR broadcast, The Michigan Daily published a satirical review of Abbey Road by University of Michigan student Fred LaBour under the headline "McCartney Dead; New Evidence Brought to Light".
 It identified various clues to McCartney's death on Beatles album covers, including new clues from the just-released Abbey Road LP.
 As LaBour had invented many of the clues, he was astonished when the story was picked up by newspapers across the United States.

 Gibb further fueled the rumor with a special two-hour program on the subject, "The Beatle Plot", which aired on October 19, 1969.
 This show has been called "infamous", a "fraud" and a "mockumentary".
 It brought enormous worldwide publicity to Gibb and WKNR.